There’s nothing like a great selfie to rack up those likes (and maybe give you a quick ego boost).

 Taking the ideal selfie can be almost as dramatic as a family gathering, but it doesn’t have to be.
 The perfect pic is one in a million and it’s just the payoff from hard work, lots of practice and good gear.

-To help reconcile with your camera, and your self-ie, we’ve put together this snackable infographic to help you work that pose:
+To help reconcile with your camera, and your self-ie, we’ve put together a few tips and tricks in this snackable infographic.
+Let’s start working that pose:

 And if you still haven’t got your selfie fix, check out these awesome insights and stats from the last National Selfie Day.